contentstack/cli/packages/contentstack-bulk-publish/README.md

                                   environments, specify their names separated by spaces.
   -k, --stack-api-key=<value>     API key of the source stack.
 You must use either the --stack-api-key flag or the
                                   --alias flag.
-  -l, --locales=<value>...
-Locales in which entries will be published, e.g., en-us.
-In the case of multiple
-                                  locales, specify the codes separated by spaces.
-  -t, --contentTypes=<value>...
-The Contenttypes from which entries will be published.
   -y, --yes                       Set it to true to process the command with the current configuration.
       --api-version=<value>       API version to be used.
 Values [Default: 3, Nested Reference Publishing: 3.2].
+      --branch=<value>            [default: main] The name of the branch where you want to perform the bulk publish operation.
+If you don't mention the branch name, then by default the content from the main branch will be published.
       --bulk-publish=<value>      [default: true] Set this flag to use Contentstack’s Bulk Publish APIs.
 It is true, by default.
       --content-types=<value>...
 The UID of the content type ID whose entries you want to publish in bulk.
 In case of multiple content types, specify their IDs separated by spaces.
       --force                     Update and publish all entries even if no fields have been added.
+      --locales=<value>...
+Locales in which entries will be published, e.g., en-us.
+In the case of multiple locales, specify the codes separated by spaces.
       --retry-failed=<value>      Use this option to retry publishing the failed entries from the logfile.
 Specify the name of the logfile that lists failed publish calls.
 If this option is used, it will override all other flags.